NEZNAMY/TAB/.github/wiki/frequently_asked_questions.md

 Give them the `tab.staff` permission.

 ## #7 - How to make player heads visible in tablist?
-Player heads are displayed by the client when connection to the server is an online connection.
+Players who did not buy the game will never be able to see heads.
+Player heads are displayed by the client when connection to the server is an online connection authenticated through Mojang.
 It cannot be directly controlled by plugins.
-The most common way to reach this is by setting `online-mode=true` in `server.properties`.
+The intended way to reach this is by setting `online-mode=true` in `server.properties`.
 If you want to allow pirates on your server, you can still display heads for players who bought the game by changing their connections to online connections.
 Most commonly used plugins for this are [FastLogin](https://www.spigotmc.org/resources/14153/) and [JPremium](https://www.spigotmc.org/resources/27766/), which change connections of premium players who enabled it to online connections.
 Same goes for disabling heads - you cannot disable them if you have online mode enabled.